NEC to Develop Energy Storage Systems with Cells from Ambri Inc.

-NEC Energy Solutions (NEC) and Ambri today announced they have signed a joint development agreement (JDA) in which NEC will design and develop an energy storage system based on Ambri's Liquid Metal Battery technology.
+WESTBOROUGH, MA, Sept 24, 2019 - (JCN Newswire) - NEC Energy Solutions (NEC), a wholly owned subsidiary of NEC Corporation, and Ambri has announced they have signed a joint development agreement (JDA) in which NEC will design and develop an energy storage system based on Ambri's Liquid Metal Battery technology.
 NEC will employ its proprietary AEROS energy storage operating system and controls to optimize system performance of the Ambri-based energy storage systems for NEC customers that could include utilities, independent power producers (IPPs) and project developers.

 The joint development program is underway and includes delivery of Ambri cells to NEC in the fourth quarter of 2019.
 The JDA calls for NEC's production of commercial systems at the conclusion of the development program and NEC has committed to a minimum purchase of 200MWh of Ambri cells for these systems.
 Systems will be targeted at applications with durations of 4-hours or more, and where daily full depth of discharge cycling is expected.
 These systems will be particularly well suited for shifting large amounts of renewable energy and grid-system peak shaving.